Facilities Technician - Electrician

 A. Perform singularly, or assist other employees on a variety of duties, which can include plumbing, carpentry, masonry, painting, plastering, and grounds care.

 A. Demonstrate and effectively communicate the safe operation of equipment and tools to seasonal employees.

-B. Communicates work orders and directions to seasonal employees and reports employee problems to the Building Maintenance Foreman.
+B. Communicates work orders and directions to seasonal employees and reports employee problems to the Facilities and Grounds Superintendent.

 V. Performs other related tasks as assigned.

 A. Plows streets, sidewalks, and parking lots.

 EXTENT AND TYPE OF INTERACTION WITH PUBLIC: Answers questions of the general public when in the field or directs public to the proper authority.

 EQUIPMENT AND TOOL OPERATION:

 I. Employee must be capable of operating a variety of equipment relative to this position which shall include but may not be limited to: boom trucks, portable lifts, trenchers, backhoe, skid loaders, ladders, safety harness, hand and power tools, pipe benders, threading machine, pumps, generators, computers, fax and copy machines, underground locators, circuit tracers, mobile radios, phones, calculators and multiple meters.